segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/vk.md

 5. Optionally, select **Client** which cost data you would like to import (only for agency accounts).
 6. Click **Save**.

+## Excluding VAT

+By default, VK cost data includes VAT.
+To exclude VAT from imported costs you should switch on **Exclude VAT** option and define the VAT rate to be excluded.
+You can read more about why we recommend to always exclude VAT [here](/ga-datasources/#vat-handling){:target="_blank"}.

 ## Supported dynamic URL parameters

 By default VK allows to use a lot of [dynamic URL tagging parameters](https://vk.com/faq11846){:target="_blank"} to track campaigns.